Signed in as:

 Fluoroquinolones are a group of antibiotics that are widely prescribed to treat a variety of bacterial infections.
-While the intended target is bacteria, the Fluoroquinolones are also known to interact with the human genomic system by conjugating with Deoxyribonucleic acid (DNA).
+While the intended target is bacteria, the fluoroquinolones are also known to interact with the human genomic system by conjugating with Deoxyribonucleic acid (DNA).
 Given the crucial role of DNA in human body function, any damage may have serious health consequences.

 The study we organized was conducted with subjects suffering from Fluoroquinolone Associated Disability (“FQAD”):